 This will allow you to see puppies’ mother, to see the living conditions of the puppy since it was born and to have the opportunity to talk with the breeder.
+It is very important to see your puppy with their mother as this will give you an indication of how they are being raised and if this is not possible it should be a cause for concern.
 As a professional, the breeder will certainly want to make sure that your choice of his puppy is compatible with your lifestyle.
 A list of breeding kennels may be supplied by the Kennel Club and other canine associations, veterinarians and breed clubs.

 Visit our Dog Encyclopaedia to help you choose your most suitable breed!